 Although prices have made somewhat of a comeback, many cards haven’t achieved the values they once possessed.

-In terms of baseball cards, it appears that there is still a viable market for both older and new specimens.
-So you may want to consider revisiting those dusty boxes of Topps and Upper Deck cards stowed away in your attic.
-Although the mania is gone, the market for both old and new baseball cards still seems to be promising– and you can make huge gains.
+In baseball cards, there is still a viable market for both older and new specimens.
+So you may consider revisiting those dusty boxes of Topps and Upper Deck cards stowed away in your attic.
+Although the mania is gone, the market for both old and new baseball cards still seems promising – and you can make huge gains.

-Understanding the value of a card is vital, as is knowing what factors influence the value of cards.
-It is important for a collector to be certain that the cards they purchase are worth what they are paying.
+Understanding the value of a card is vital, as is knowing what factors influence that.
+A collector needs to be certain that the cards they purchase are worth what they are paying.

-With the variety of different types of baseball cards (e.g., base cards, digital cards, rookie cards, etc.) and brands (e.g., Topps, Upper Deck Company, Panini Group, etc.), it can be overwhelming for a new collector.
-Fortunately, James Beckett created one of the well known price guides for card collecting in 1984, Beckett Baseball Card Monthly.
-Overall, pricing information has become much more accessible because it can be found online (Beckett’s pricing guide is now available online as well).
+With the variety of baseball cards (e.g., base cards, digital cards, rookie cards, etc.) and brands (e.g., Topps, Upper Deck, Panini America, etc.), a new collector can feel overwhelmed.
+Fortunately, Dr. James Beckett created one of the best-known card-collecting price guides.
+He first published Sport Americana Baseball Card Price Guide in 1979 and his Beckett Baseball magazine in 1984.
+Collectors now easily access guides online, making the information more accessible.
+Beckett’s pricing guide is now available online as well).
+Interestingly, many collectors and experts say eBay is in the top five best pricing sources.

-Additionally, the value of a card depends on its condition.
-PSA is one of the most reliable grading services for baseball cards, and rates a card’s value on a 10-point scale.
-Cards rated 9-10 are in the best condition and hold more value than those rated less.
+The value of a card largely depends on its condition.
+PSA is one of the most reliable grading services for baseball cards and rates values on a 10-point scale.
+Cards rated 9-10 are in the best condition and hold more value than those ranked lower.

-Those interested in how hobbies and collections are valued can compare Beckett’s approach to pricing to that of Robert Overstreet, who, in 1970, published the first edition of what became and remains the ‘blue book’ equivalent for comic book prices.
-When it comes to stamps, the wealthy can still afford to call themselves philatelists, though the overall stamp collecting market is on a decline.
-Similarly, those of you looking to score the latest Star Wars action figures as a future investment might want to think again.
-However, there certainly are other tangible assets that make good nontraditional investments.
+Not everyone is enthralled with collecting baseball cards.
+Those interested in how other hobbies and collectibles are valued can compare Beckett’s approach to that of Robert Overstreet.
+In 1970, he published the first edition of the Official Overstreet Comic Book Price Guide.
+His guide became and remains the Blue Book of comic book prices.
+When it comes to stamps, the wealthy still call themselves philatelists, though the overall stamp-collecting market is on a decline.

-This is an updated version of an article originally published on February 28, 2020.]
+This is an updated version of an article originally published on February 28, 2020.
+It was updated by Maryan Pelland.]

 Financial Poise helps trusted advisors (accountants, attorneys, business brokers, consultants, financial advisors, investment bankers, etc.) by providing a meritocracy-based platform on which to demonstrate their thought leadership.
 The thought leadership of these advisors is expressed in the form of educational articles, so we can provide our readers high-quality, unbiased education about investing, owning a business…